punlimitlab/Home/README.md

 docker run -t -d -p 80:5001 -e "server.urls=http://*:5001" punlimitlab/punlimit
 ```
 ### Build and run PartsUnlimited ASP.NET website on Windows with Docker
 You will need a Windows Server 2016 CTP machine do try it.
 You can use the Microsoft [Azure Quick Start](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/azure_setup) to set a Windows Container host for Docker.
 As this [thread](https://social.msdn.microsoft.com/Forums/en-US/1c695a0d-d039-4e21-9560-ba430d086d63/can-we-push-your-images-to-docker-hub?forum=windowscontainers) on Windows Container forum stated, we cannot push windows container image on docker hub.
 So we will have some extra steps.
+It is now possible to [push windows images on Docker Hub](https://blog.docker.com/2016/04/docker-windows-server-tp5/) this will be updated soon.
 1. Build ASP.NET DNX image (our Dockerfile.base.windows.
 Microsoft has also build one, so you can just pull it)
 2. Publish the ASP.NET website (with no runtime or a Windows compatible one)
 3. Build the ASP.NET website image from the ASP.NET DNX image. (our Dockerfile.windows)